 (1) For harder mold surfaces, only clean and soft oilstone sanding tools should be used.

-(2) When changing the sand level in the sanding, the workpiece and the operator’s hands must be cleaned to avoid carrying the coarse sand to the next fine grinding operation.
+(2) When switching to a finer sandpaper, the workpiece and the operator’s hands must be cleaned to prevent carrying over coarse sand to the next fine-grinding operation.

-(3) When performing each grinding process, the sandpaper should be sanded from different 45°direction until the upper sand grain is removed.
-When the sand grain of the upper level is removed, the sanding time must be extended by 25%, then only the next finer sand number can be converted.
+(3) During each grinding process, the sandpaper should be sanded from a different 45° direction until the upper layer of sand is removed.
+Once the upper layer of sand has been removed, the sanding time should be increased by 25%, before switching to a finer sandpaper.

-(4) Changing the different directions during grinding can avoid the unevenness of waves on the workpiece.
+(4) Sanding in different directions helps to prevent the formation of uneven waves on the workpiece.

 6.2 Matters needing attention in diamond grinding and polishing

-Diamond grinding and polishing must be carried out under lighter pressures, especially when polishing pre-hardened steel parts and polishing with fine abrasive pastes.
+Diamond grinding and polishing should be performed with light pressure, particularly when polishing pre-hardened steel parts and using fine abrasive pastes.

-To make this easier, you can make a thin and narrow handle on the strip or cut a part of the strip to make it softer.
-This helps control the polishing pressure to ensure that the mold surface pressure is not too high.
+To address this issue, you can create a thin, narrow handle on the strip or cut a portion of the strip to make it more flexible.
+This helps regulate the polishing pressure and prevents the mold surface from being subjected to excessive pressure.

-When using diamond grinding and polishing, not only the working surface is required to be clean, but the workers’ hands must also be very clean.
+When utilizing diamond grinding and polishing techniques, not only must the working surface be clean, but the hands of the workers must also be kept clean.

 6.3 Plastic mold polishing should pay attention to the following matters

-Polishing of plastic molds is very different from the surface finish required in other industries.
+Polishing plastic molds is vastly different from surface finishing in other industries.

-Because electropolishing, fluid polishing and other methods are difficult to precisely control the geometric accuracy of the part, and the surface quality of chemical polishing, ultrasonic polishing, magnetic polishing and other methods can not meet the requirements.
-Therefore, the mirror processing of precision molds is mainly based on mechanical polishing.
+Electropolishing, fluid polishing, and other methods are often unable to control geometric accuracy precisely, and the surface quality produced by chemical polishing, ultrasonic polishing, magnetic polishing, and other methods do not meet the necessary requirements.

 How to solve common problems in polishing